Whistler Hiking/Biking and Backcountry Etiquette

 With that in mind The Whistler Insider presents a list of easy to follow Backcountry Etiquette Tips.
 It’s all about playing by a few simple rules, showing a healthy dose of respect for both people and the place you came to see and enjoying the freedom of the outdoors.

 If you pack something into the backcountry, you should also pack it out.
 Many believe it’s ok to leave food scraps because, “It’s organic and totally compostable, man.”
 Wrong.
 Besides the fact that food attracts bears, many things will not decompose as expected, especially in the alpine.
 Orange peels left at high elevation will still be there next spring.
-Leave no trace means footprints are ok but if there is a trail stick to it to avoid damaging fragile ecosystems.
+Leaving nothing behind also means not damaging fragile ecosystems, if there is a trail stick to it.

 Leave it Better than you Found It

 This is a continuation of the last tip, and it’s especially useful if you are camping or hiking at a popular spot.
 Often, less conscientious parties will have forgotten something behind: a piece of foil, a wrapper, an orange peel… Legit backcountry enthusiasts will always have an easily accessible garbage bag on hand (a large ziplock works great) to help keep the backcountry pristine.
 (Sadly, there is no team of twinkling Scandinavian mountain gnomes that scurry out at night to clean up the alpine.
 It’s on us.)

 Take Only Pictures